 Although “Kathy with a K” was a stellar hostess, she still needed a break every now and then!
 Make sure you take something to entertain yourself and the kids on the train ride.

-Pack a swimsuit if you want to use the indoor pool.
+Pack a swimsuit for the indoor pool.

 If you have time…